02/18/2021

 Preparation

 Once it’s determined that epoxy coating is the appropriate method, the preparation process begins.
-Before any epoxy coating can be applied to your existing pipes, they need to be cleaned.
+Before any epoxy coating can be applied to your existing pipes, they need to be isolated, drained, dried, and cleaned.

 Placement/Implementation

-After all of the preparation has been completed, the new epoxy coating can be placed.
-This happens by running lines soaked in resin through the damaged pipelines.
+After all of the preparation has been completed, the epoxy coating can be placed.
+This happens by blowing through the pipe section a predetermined amount of resin.

-The two-part epoxy resin cures in place to build a structural bond between the old pipe and the new lining without needing to dig any of the soil around the piping.
-Everything is left in place and homeowners get a new flow through your existing pipe without disturbing the ground as required in a repipe.
+Our specialized two-part epoxy resin cures in place to form a protective barrier coating between the old pipe and the new lining, all dine while the pipe remains “in-place”, without ripping into the floors, walls or ceilings of the building.
+Everything is left in place and homeowners get a new flow through their existing piping system without the mess, hassle and long timelines often associated with a repipe.

 Pros of Epoxy Pipe Coating